 - Inferior transverse tibiofibular ligament.

-These 3 together create a deep tibiofibular socket (also termed “tibiofibular mortise”).
+These three together create a deep tibiofibular socket which is also termed as tibiofibular mortise.

-Distal articular outermost layer of the ankle joint is composed by the: articular facets on the upper, medial, and lateral aspects of the body of the talus.
+The distal articular outermost layer of the talocrural joint is composed of articular facets on the upper, medial, and lateral aspects of the body of the talus.

-The body of talus presents 3 articular surfaces:
+The body of the talus bone presents three articular surfaces:

 - Superior pulley-shaped articular surface (trochlear surface).

 - Lateral triangular articular surface.

 The wedge-shaped body of the talus fits into the tibiofibular socket.

 The articular surface on the inferior aspect of the lower end of tibia articulates with trochlear surface of the talus.

 The articular surface on the lateral aspect of medial malleolus articulates with the articular surface on the medial side of the talus.